-An increasing amount of computing is performed in the cloud, primarily due to the flexibility and cost benefits for both the end-users and the operators of datacenters (DC) that host cloud services [Barroso and Hoelzle 2009].
-Large-scale providers such as Amazon EC2 [Amazon EC2], Microsoft Windows Azure [Windows Azure], Rackspace [Rackspace] and Google Compute Engine [GCE] host tens of thousands of applications on a daily basis.
-Several companies also organize their IT infrastructure as private clouds, using management systems such as VMware vSphere [VMWare vSphere] or Citrix XenServer [Xenserver].
+An increasing amount of computing is performed in the cloud, primarily due to cost benefits for both the end-users and the operators of datacenters (DC) that host cloud services [4].
+Large-scale providers such as Amazon EC2 [13], Microsoft Windows Azure [43], Rackspace [33] and Google Compute Engine [17] host tens of thousands of applications on a daily basis.
+Several companies also organize their IT infrastructure as private clouds, using management systems such as VMware vSphere [41] or Citrix XenServer [47].

-The operator of a cloud service must schedule the stream of incoming applications on the available servers in a manner that achieves both fast execution (user's goal) and high resource efficiency (operator's goal), enabling better scaling at low cost.
-Figure 1 shows an overview of how scheduling happens in a datacenter.
-Applications of different types are submitted to the system and the scheduler must decide how to efficiently assign them to servers.
-This scheduling problem is particularly difficult, as cloud services must accommodate a diverse set of workloads in terms of their resource and performance requirements and the sensitivity of different applications to server configurations and interference from coscheduled workloads [Barroso and Hoelzle 2009; Kozyrakis et al. 2010].
-As shown in the figure, even when looking only at memory and CPU requirements, application demands vary widely.
-The same is the case for their sensitivity to the configuration of hardware platforms and the contention in shared resources, as well as their QoS constraints.
+The operator of a cloud service must schedule the stream of incoming applications on available servers in a manner that achieves both fast execution (user's goal) and high resource efficiency (operator's goal), enabling better scaling at low cost.
+This scheduling problem is particularly difficult as cloud services must accommodate a diverse set of workloads in terms of resource and performance requirements [4].
 Moreover, the operator often has no a priori knowledge of workload characteristics.
-In this work, we focus on two main challenges that complicate scheduling in large-scale DCs: hardware platform heterogeneity and coscheduled workload interference.
+In this work, we focus on two basic challenges that complicate scheduling in large-scale DCs: hardware platform heterogeneity and workload interference.